suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/Income%20distribution.png"/>

-Plotting missing values for a few set of features, there tends to be a lot of missing values for features such as 'TOTALAREA_MODE' and 'EMERGENCYSTATE_MODE' respectively.
-Steps such as imputation or removal of those features can be performed to enhance the performance for AI models.
+Plotting missing values for a few sets of features, there tends to be a lot of missing values for features such as 'TOTALAREA_MODE' and 'EMERGENCYSTATE_MODE' respectively.
+Steps such as imputation or removal of those features can be performed to enhance the performance of AI models.
 We will also look at other features that contain missing values based on the plots generated.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/missingno%20plot%201.png"/>

 We also check for numerical missing values to find them.
-By looking at the plot below, it clearly shows that there are only a few missing values in the dataset.
-Since they are numerical, methods such as mean imputation, median imputation and mode imputation could be used in this process of filling the missing values.
+By looking at the plot below clearly shows that there are only a few missing values in the dataset.
+Since they are numerical, methods such as mean imputation, median imputation, and mode imputation could be used in this process of filling in the missing values.

 <img src = "https://github.com/suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/blob/main/images/numerical%20missing%20values.png"/>